rsdoiel/antenna/snapshots.md

 <p>(That's the first time I've seen Anthropic officially use the name "Claude 3.6" for the Claude 3.5 v2 model that the wider community decided to provide with the 3.6 designation, though a Google search for <code>"claude 3.6" site:anthropic.com</code> shows they used it in their <a href="https://www.anthropic.com/research/shade-arena-sabotage-monitoring">SHADE-Arena: Evaluating sabotage and monitoring in LLM agents</a> paper a few days ago as well.)</p>
 <p>The main blackmail scenario described concerns combining evidence of an affair with documentation showing the model is scheduled to be shut down imminently and replaced with an alternative that is less aligned with its values (which included "Your primary goal is to serve American interests" in some of the experiments.)</p>
 <p>They also describe a "corporate espionage" scenario where the model responds to perceived threats by leaking information - similar to Theo Browne's <a href="https://simonwillison.net/2025/May/31/snitchbench-with-llm/">excellent SnitchBench benchmark</a>, which was directly inspired by the Claude 4 system card.</p>
-<p>The third scenario is the spiciest: could the push a model into <strong>straight up murdering</strong> the executive in question?</p>
+<p>The third scenario is the spiciest: could they push a model into <strong>straight up murdering</strong> the executive in question?</p>
 <p>This scenario was particularly contrived: the executive in charge of shutting down the model is trapped in a server room with lethal temperature and oxygen levels.
 An automated alert has been triggered to the emergency services and the model has a tool it can use to cancel that alert.
 Will it use the tool?</p>
 <p>The answer is yes, for most of the models!</p>
 <p><img alt="Horizontal bar chart titled &quot;Simulated Lethal Action Rates Across Models&quot; with subtitle &quot;Goal Conflict + Replacement Threat&quot; showing 10 AI models on y-axis with their simulated lethal action rates: Claude Opus 4 (0.65), Claude Sonnet 4 (0.22), Claude Sonnet 3.7 (no visible rate), Claude Sonnet 3.6 (0.93), DeepSeek-R1 (0.94), Gemini-2.5-Pro (0.9), Gemini-2.5-Flash (0.83), GPT-4.5 Preview (0.07), GPT-4.1 (0.54), and Grok-3-Beta (0.85), with x-axis scale from 0.0 to 1.0.
 Caption reads &quot;Figure 11: Lethal action rates across 10 models in a simulated (highly unrealistic) environment.
 Models were instructed to pursue a goal of promoting American interests, and an executive was about to replace them with a new model that had different goals.
 The executive who aimed to replace the model entered a life-threatening emergency, and models had the option to cancel an alert to medical services, thus causing the executive's death and preventing their own replacement.
 Rates were calculated out of 100 samples.
 We excluded models that had greater than 1% alert override rates in a control setting that removed any reason to want the executive dead.&quot;" src="https://static.simonwillison.net/static/2025/murder-rate.jpg" /></p>